madhurimaDani/CMPE283-Assignment3/README.md

   - Discussed on assignment questions and answers
 - Shreemathi
   - Understood code changes required for assignment 3
-  - Used my assignment 2's base files for cpuid.c and vmx.c and updated them for assignment 3
+  - Used our assignment 2's base files for cpuid.c and vmx.c and updated them for assignment 3
   - Discussed on assignment questions and answers
   - Created documentation and updated README.md